jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 ## To Do List
 - Reduce latency between tweet and trade to 2s (done)
-	- Prevent multiple trades of the same coin within a time window
+	- Prevent multiple trades of the same coin within a time window (done - block variable when a trade is already executing)
 - Implement futures trading to leverage larger sums of money (Not on github, message me)
 	- USD(S)(Stablecoin pegged) currently USDT (Done)
 - Test for trading any alt coins (done)